CorinneBean/Project_A_Team/README.md

 * Hot encoding is performed for each of above categories to get the data ready for ML.

 * The data is split into X and y.
-Where below are the features
- > X = The hot encoded values of the following features:
+ - X = The hot encoded values of the following features:
     - age_upon_intake(days)
     - age_upon_outcome(days)
     - days_in_shelter